My Birth Matters: C-Section Consumer Education Campaign

-Communications Toolkit: Do you provide or pay for maternity care services?
+- Communications Toolkit: Do you provide or pay for maternity care services?
 Are you a maternal health advocate?
 The My Birth Matters Communications Toolkit (ZIP) contains a background document with top-level messaging, newsletter snippets, and sample social media posts, as well as graphics and images for you to use.
 You’ll also find printable posters and brochures for display in medical offices, clinics, and other environments that cater to expectant mothers.
-Available in both English and Spanish in several formats.
+Available in English, Arabic, Chinese, Farsi, Hmong, Korean, Portuguese, Russian, Spanish, Tagalog, and Vietnamese in several formats.

 - Description of Methods for Development of Materials: This document (PDF) describes the research methodology that went into developing the My Birth Matters consumer education messaging and communications materials.

 - Videos: Share the four animated videos featured on MyBirthMatters.org on your own website by going directly to YouTube (links below) and clicking “Share/embed” to access the embed code.